ggigabyte/EmmZ/README.txt

 2. pywin32 Link is here: https://github.com/mhammond/pywin32

 License:
-Free license by Ggigabyte https://ggigabyte.wixsite.com/coding Use at your own risk!
+Free license by IQNite http://x.ggigabyte.repl.co
+Use at your own risk!
 No account required.
 All data such as your IP address isn't going to be sended to the developer.